 Mbanda currently serves as the Bishop of Shyira Diocese in Rwanda for the Anglican Church.
 His experience as vice president for Compassion International’s Africa Region, as well as his leadership in organizations such as Christian African Leadership Ministry (CALM), Campus Crusade for Christ, and Christian Aid Mission provides him a deep understanding for the holistic work of FH.
 In addition to his work with charities and the Anglican Church, Bishop Mbanda is also a writer, and a visionary for post-genocide Rwanda.

 Hansa Jayakumar, Board Member, India

-Dr. Jayakumar is a professor of anesthesiology at the Shree Balaji Medical College and Hospital in Chennai, India.
+Dr. Jayakumar is an alumni of Christian Medical College Vellore and currently works at the Hospital in Chennai, India.
 She has 25 years of specialist practice in anesthesiology involving all surgical and super specialty fields, and 10 years of experience in general medicine practice.
 Dr. Jayakumar is committed to a holistic approach to health.
 She believes in a strong emphasis on spiritual health based on biblical principles for patients in the hospital setting and in community outreach.
 She lives out and believes in the Christian mandate of reaching the poor and marginalized of society.
 As she is mentoring and educating medical students, she encourages the importance of such an approach to health.
 She joins Food for the Hungry in providing the best programs to improve health in people living in poverty.

 Steve Corbett, Board Member, United States